 If you are at all uncomfortable or uncertain about being able to bake them a safe cake, it’s best to suggest they try to find a gluten free baker to make their cake.

 You can buy gluten free flours from health food stores and some supermarkets.
+If the person can handle traces of gluten, then Asian food stores can also be a great place to buy flours.
 For these recipes I have tried to stick with only 3 or 4 flours (and if you think that’s a lot, just remember that we have up to 10 different gluten free flours in our pantry at any one time, so 3 or 4 is nothing!)
-Unfortunately there is no such thing as a straight swap gluten free flour for wheat flour, we need to get the balance right to end up with an easy to use, sturdy to decorate, cake.
+Unfortunately there is no such thing as a straight swap gluten free flour for wheat flour, we need to get the balance of flours right to end up with an easy to use, sturdy to decorate, cake.

 If you’re not familiar with gluten free baking, then if possible I suggest trying out the recipe before the cake is due.
 This way you can make sure it works with the flours you are using, and you can troubleshoot the recipe if needs be.
 If you need help with troubleshooting, then feel free to leave a comment on the cake recipe page and I will do my very best to help you out.

 You need to check the packaging of ALL of the packaged foods and ingredients that you plan to use, even things you use regularly and are reasonably sure don’t contain gluten.
 Gluten is sneaky, it hides in ingredients you would never think of, and it can go by as many aliases as a secret agent.

 Here are some danger words to look out for:

 Malt (malt extract, malt flavouring, malt syrup, malted milk)